 We can see the absorption effects of the main atmospheric gases below, where shorter wavelength is higher energy.
 The UV portion of the spectrum is from 0.1 to 0.4 µm wavelength, the visible portion is from 0.4 to 0.75 µm wavelength, and the near infrared portion of the spectrum is from 0.75 to 3 µm wavelength.
 This covers the portion of the energy spectrum in which the solar insolation energies are important.
 Radiation from the Earth’s surface due to its temperature has a spectrum that peaks in the mid-infrared spectrum and has a significant tail into the far-infrared (longwave) spectrum.
 This emission spectrum is in a much lower energy range than is the solar insolation spectrum.

 Finally, mid-IR radiation (3,000 to 30,000 nm) is not absorbed by nitrogen, oxygen, and argon gases which make up 99% of the atmosphere.
-Despite the electronic excitations of all of the atmospheric atoms, a large fraction of the solar IR directly warms the Earth's surface.
+A large fraction of the solar IR directly warms the Earth's surface.
 Substantial amounts are absorbed by the dominant IR-absorbing gas, water vapor, and small amounts are absorbed by the very low concentration gas carbon dioxide.
 Methane and nitrous oxide mostly absorb the lower energy, longer wavelength infrared emissions from the Earth’s surface.

 The incoming IR radiation absorbed in the atmosphere is much less effective in warming the Earth's surface than is that which is absorbed by the Earth's surface directly.
 This is because much of the absorbed energy locally warms a mass of air and it then rises as it expands and becomes more buoyant.
-Some of this energy absorbed in the atmosphere then is radiated again as IR radiation, but now half of that is directed out to space.
-That directed downward is quickly absorbed by the dense atmosphere and converted into rising convection.
+Some of this energy absorbed in the atmosphere then is radiated again as IR radiation directed upward only to be quickly absorbed by the dense atmosphere and again converted into rising convection.
 In other words, more water vapor and CO2 in the atmosphere results in a less effective warming of the surface because incoming solar energy is kept far from the surface.
 The principal IR-absorbing gases of water vapor and carbon dioxide have a cooling effect on the ground on the original solar radiance spectrum for portions of the 49% of the solar energy in the IR frequency range.
 This energy is still being deposited in the Earth's atmosphere, but has a much reduced effect in warming the Earth's surface.

 A mid-day solar light spectrum outside the atmosphere and the solar radiance spectrum transmitted through the atmosphere to sea level in the South Pacific are shown in Fig. 4.
 The outside the atmosphere solar spectrum is not quite that of a black body at the near surface temperature of the sun, because some absorption in radiation from the sun occurs in its cooler surface plumes, the solar wind, and by the extremely low concentration gases of the solar system due to the large distance from the sun to the Earth.